angelagwang/final_project_BST260/README.md

 Reproducing All Results:

-In order to reproduce the results in this analysis, you should first run the wrangling script in the code folder.
-This script will load the dataset used in the analysis, perform all the necessary data cleaning, and save the cleaned data files used in this analysis to the data folder.
+In order to reproduce the results in this analysis, you should first run the wrangling script in the code directory.
+This script will load the dataset used in the analysis, perform all the necessary data cleaning, and save the cleaned data files used in this analysis to the data directory.

-Once this script is run, you can just run the final-report.qmd and supplementary-methods.qmd files to reproduce the final report and all the supplementary graphs and tables.
+Once this script is run, you can just run the final-report.qmd file in the home directory and supplementary-methods.qmd file in the docs directory to reproduce the final report and all the supplementary graphs and tables.

 Further Information on the Files Saved in the Data Folder: